 The governmental fund statements include the General Fund, Road and Bridge Fund, and County Grant Fund, which comprise the County's major funds and all other governmental funds combined.
 These statements focus on short-term transactions and the impact they have on financial resources for future financial requirements.
-The total fund balances at year-end for all governmental funds are \$21,143,515, an increase of \$4,733,815 from the prior year.
-This represented a 28.8% increase in total fund balances.
+The total fund balances at year-end for all governmental funds are \$22,240,685, an increase of \$1,097,170 from the prior year.
+This represented a 5.2% increase in total fund balances.
 This increase was mainly in the General Fund, due to increase in property tax and intergovernmental revenues.

 The General Fund is the primary day-to-day operating fund that finances services such as the courts and law enforcement.
-Approximately 79.7% of the revenue to support these services is generated by ad valorem taxes.
-General Fund operations resulted in an increase in fund balance of 3,022,450.
-The ending fund balance of 14,161,983 is in the acceptable level that the County Commissioners' Court would like to have, and steps will continue to be in place in order to maintain an acceptable General Fund balance to sustain County operations for a 90 - 120-day period.
-This represents an increase of 27.1% over prior year's fund balance, primarily caused by an increase in property tax revenue and the receipt of grant revenue under the Coronavirus Relief Fund for which expenditures were already incurred in the prior year.
+Approximately 85.8% of the revenue to support these services is generated by ad valorem taxes.
+General Fund operations resulted in an increase in fund balance of \$1,292,688.
+The ending fund balance of \$15,454,671 is in the acceptable level that the County Commissioners' Court would like to have, and steps will continue to be in place in order to maintain an acceptable General Fund balance to sustain County operations for a 90-120-day period.
+This represents an increase of 9.1% over prior year's fund balance, primarily caused by an increase in property tax revenue.

 The Road and Bridge Fund is reported as a major governmental fund, because it represents a material percentage of the total revenue and expenditures of all governmental funds.
-The result of operations was an increase in fund balance of \$730,636.
+The result of operations was an increase in fund balance of \$512,239.
 The increase was caused by increased property tax revenues as well as cost savings in current expenditures compared to budget.

-The County Grant Fund decreased its fund balance by \$254,074 to a deficit of \$163,946 at year-end.
-This resulted from certain grant expenditures being recognized before the related reimbursements were received.
+The County Grant Fund increased its fund balance by \$91,468 to a deficit of \$72,478 at year-end.
+This resulted from certain grant revenues being recognized for costs spent in the prior year.
+Many of the grants administered through this fund, primarily the American Rescue Plan Act, are reimbursement-based where revenues equal expenditures.
+Thus, large fund balances are not expected over time.

 All other governmental funds are combined to form the nonmajor governmental fund category.
-Combined fund balances increased by \$1,234,803.
+Combined fund balances decreased by \$799,225.